HeardLibrary/digital-scholarship/script/python/hack.md

 There are also good YouTube lessons out there, but they require a greater time investment to check out.

 I will also confess to actually having paper books for reference.
-I am often too impatient to look things up in them when Googling is an option, but sometimes they are the best solution, especially when you need a sequential explanation from simpler to more complex aspects of a problem.
+I am often too impatient to look things up in them when Googling is an option, but sometimes books are the best solution, especially when you need a sequential explanation from simpler to more complex aspects of a problem.
 I am partial to books in the O'Reilly series because they often oriented towards beginners and are not thick reference books that contain so much information that it's difficult to find what you want.
-Of course you have to pay for them...
+Of course, you have to pay for them...

 Finally, I should mention that there are good online courses that you can pay to take.
 I generally do not want to spend the time or money on them, but if you feel that you need a strong background in an entire area of programming, they might be an option for you.
+However, they may be geared towards people trying to upskill to a coding career, and might be more comprehensive than is necessary for someone who simply wants to use Python to solve a particular problem.

 # Example: Understanding API authorization